kubesphere/website/content/en/docs/project-user-guide/application-workloads/cronjob.md

 ## Prerequisites

 - You need to create a workspace, a project and an account (`project-regular`).
 Please refer to [Create Workspace, Project, Account and Role](../../../quick-start/create-workspace-and-project) if they are not ready yet.
 - You need to sign in with the `project-admin` account and invite `project-regular` to the corresponding project.
-Please refer to [these steps to invite a member](../../../quick-start/create-workspace-and-project#task-3-create-a-project).
+Please refer to [the steps to invite a member](../../../quick-start/create-workspace-and-project#task-3-create-a-project).

 ## Create a CronJob